christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 1. User clicks button
 2. The **component** runs `addTodo`
 3. `addTodo` triggers the `addTodo` **action**, passing a new todo
-4. Our **state** called AppState is notified and adds an id to the new todo before adding it to the list
+4. Our **state** called AppState is notified and adds an id to the new todo before adding it to the list.
+Then it flushes to notify any listening components
 5. The **Component** is notified about the update and runs its update method.
-That will in turn run the render callback and do a calculated DOM operation which adds a new li element to the ul
+That will in turn run the render method which results in a calculated DOM operation that adds a new li element to the ul

 As highlighted in bold, this is the flow:
 {% highlight console %}